How can you use green infrastructure to protect and improve your community’s water?

 There are 3,000 street trees surrounding the Gowanus Canal in New York City.
 Collectively, they provide $360,000 yearly in environmental services including energy savings, carbon dioxide capture, air quality improvement, rainwater capture, and aesthetic improvements.

 The Gowanus Canal Conservancy (GCC), a local environmental non-profit, is using Temboo’s Kosmos IoT System to collect data on street trees’ stormwater absorption rates.
 “Street trees are more widely accepted by the community and much easier to permit and install than other forms of green infrastructure, such as right of way rain gardens and bioswales.
 Our intention for the monitoring solution was to identify criteria that would allow us to compare stormwater performance of tree pits to green infrastructure,” said Amy Motzny, Watershed Manager at GCC.

 First, soil moisture sensors buried under the street trees send data to a Raspberry Pi gateway device that is hosted on a volunteer’s home WiFi network.
 Then, the gateway then passes it along to the Kosmos Cloud.

 As a result of collecting and reporting on soil moisture data, GCC can advocate for more and better green infrastructure investment.
 The volunteers who are conducting the monitoring along with GCC have taken a personal stake in the project and are even planning on applying for a grant for a weather station to expand the scope of the application.
 Overall, street tree monitoring has become an impetus for environmental action and behavioral change in the neighborhood.

 Get Started Now!

-To learn how to measure the impact of your green infrastructure project, check our case studies or email us at firstname.lastname@example.org.
+To learn how to measure the impact of your green infrastructure project through environmental sensor data, check our case studies or email us at firstname.lastname@example.org.